huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_device_linkage_rule.md

 * `data_validatiy_period` - (Optional, Int) Specifies data validity period, Unit is `seconds`.
 Defaults to `300`.
-For example, if Data Validity Period is set to 30 minutes, a device generates data at 19:00, and the platform receives the data at 20:00, the action is nottriggered regardless of whether the conditions are met.
+For example, if Data Validity Period is set to 30 minutes, a device generates data at 19:00, and the platform receives the data at 20:00, the action is not triggered regardless of whether the conditions are met.

 <a name="IoTDA_simple_timer_condition"></a>
 The `simple_timer_condition` block supports: